library-data-platform/ldp/doc/Admin_Guide.md

 ### Configuring ODBC

-The LDP software uses [unixODBC](http://www.unixodbc.org/) to connect to the LDP database.
-To configure ODBC, install the ODBC driver for the database system being used (PostgreSQL or Redshift), and create the files `$HOME/.odbcinst.ini` and `$HOME/.odbc.ini`.
+The LDP software uses unixODBC to connect to the LDP database.
+To configure the connection, install the ODBC driver for the database system being used (PostgreSQL or Redshift), and create the files `$HOME/.odbcinst.ini` and `$HOME/.odbc.ini`.
 The provided example files [odbcinst.ini](https://raw.githubusercontent.com/library-data-platform/ldp/master/examples/odbcinst.ini) and [odbc.ini](https://raw.githubusercontent.com/library-data-platform/ldp/master/examples/odbc.ini)